 FEMA: proposed Hurricane Ida housing site comment period

-BATON ROUGE, La.
-(AP) — A three-day comment period opens Tuesday for a proposed group housing site for Hurricane Ida survivors in one southeast Louisiana parish, the Federal Emergency Management Agency said Monday.
+BATON ROUGE (AP) — A three-day comment period opens Tuesday for a proposed group housing site for Hurricane Ida survivors in one southeast Louisiana parish, the Federal Emergency Management Agency said Monday.

 Up to 75 families could be housed at the site in the St. Charles Parish community of Killona, the agency said in a news release.
 FEMA says the parish needs 79 units for residents whose houses were destroyed or are still unlivable because of damage from the hurricane that made landfall on Aug.
 29 2021.